What accessible content is

 - video and audio-only content (like podcasts)

-Make creating content accessibly business as usual.
-Make a plan to review existing content people use on our websites and if you need to, fix it.
+Make a plan to review content people use on your web pages and if you need to, fix it.

 Things you need to fix

-Your will need to fix content if it has not been made accessible.
-This includes content published on our:
+Your team will need to fix content that has not been made accessible if it has been published on our:

-- public websites, even if it's been outsourced to an external supplier
+- public websites, even if the website has been outsourced to an external supplier

 - intranets or extranets after 23 September 2019

-- intranets or extranets before 23 September 2019 when they are updated or redeveloped
+- intranets or extranets before 23 September 2019 if they are updated or redeveloped

 This content includes: